IngSW24/easymotion/docs/going-to-prod.md

       # CORS Configuration
       - FRONTEND_URL=url-that-serves-webapp

-      # SMTP Configuration
+      # SMTP Configuration (requires an email with SMTP access, can be replaced by mailhog for testing)
       - SMTP_HOST=smtp-host # or mailhog
       - SMTP_PORT=465 # or mailhog port
-      - SMTP_SECURE=true # false if using mailhog
+      - SMTP_SECURE=true # false if mailhog is used
-      - SMTP_USER=your-smtp-user # not used by mailhog
+      - SMTP_USER=your-smtp-user # ignore when using mailhog
-      - SMTP_PASSWORD=your-smtp-password # not used by mailhog
+      - SMTP_PASSWORD=your-smtp-password # ignore when using mailhog

       # JWT Configuration
       - JWT_SECRET=secret-to-sign-jwts